SeraphJACK/SimpleLogin/README.md

 # SimpleLogin

-SimpleLogin is a forge mod aimed to protect servers in offline-mode.
+SimpleLogin is a forge mod aimed to protect servers in off-line mode.

+## Introduction

+SimpleLogin is similar to some auth plugins in bukkit like AuthMe, the mod will check player's password when they login.

+But here's some differences: instead of ask password using command, passwords are stored in client's configuration file, so that player don't have to input them every time.
+Besides, client will generate a random password, so in most cases users won't even need to do anything.

 ## Installation